Development Manager, Corporate Salary

 Popular Skills for Development Manager, Corporate

-Survey results show that Corporate Development Managers use a fair number of skills.
-Most notably, facility with Due Diligence, Financial Modeling, and Mergers and Acquisitions are correlated to pay that is significantly above average, leading to increases of 21 percent, 13 percent, and 12 percent, respectively.
-Those listing Fundraising and Microsoft Office as skills, on the other hand, should be prepared for drastically lower pay.
-Most people skilled in Financial Modeling are similarly competent in Microsoft Excel.
+Corporate Development Managers generally report applying a varied skill set to their work.
+Most notably, facility with Due Diligence, Financial Modeling, and Mergers and Acquisitions are correlated to pay that is significantly above average, leading to increases of 29 percent, 20 percent, and 19 percent, respectively.
+Those listing Fundraising as a skill should be prepared for drastically lower pay.
+Most people experienced in Financial Modeling also know Microsoft Excel.